Make the Switch to Low Sugar Cereal

 Why is sugar bad for you then?

 A healthy lifestyle is consistently proved to be one based on moderation but the problems with sugar start when we eat too much.
 And that is really easy to do, especially when we are surrounded by overly processed foods.
 Sugar is everywhere, some of it more obvious than others, and breakfast cereals are one of the foods constantly under fire.
+See our article on Sugar content of popular cereal products.

 The biggest issue around sugar consumption is weight gain caused by excess calories.
 Which in turn can trigger a whole host of health problems.